-These old fashioned picnic salad recipes will come in handy when you want to pack a tasty salad for a picnic outing or for taking to work or school.
-With their unique flavors and nutritional goodness, these salads offer a delicious change from today's typical store-bought variety.
+Grandma's picnic salad recipes are handy when you want to pack a tasty salad for a picnic or for taking to work or school.
+With their unique flavor combinations and nutritional goodness, these homemade salads offer a delicious change from today's typical store-bought variety.

 One Hundred Picnic Suggestions (1915)

 To make this old fashioned picnic salad recipe, boil eggs, remove shells, and cut them in halves lengthwise.
 Remove yolks and soften them with melted butter, add minced chicken, or any minced cold meat, and a little chili sauce.

 Fill the whites, place the two halves together, and wrap in waxed paper.
 Carry lettuce in a wet cloth covered with paper, and a cold boiled dressing in a glass jar.

 Cook chicken in boiling water, when half-done add salt, a slice each of salt pork, lemon, and onion, a bit of bay leaf, and a piece of red pepper, then continue cooking until done.

 Cool in the stock, drain, and cut chicken in cubes.
 Cover them with French dressing for an hour or more.

 To 1-1/2 cups of the chicken add 1 cup of celery dice, or use same amount of fresh cooked and cooled green peas and cucumber dice.
 Or blanched and shredded almonds may be used instead of the peas.

 Add 1/2 cup of mayonnaise, turn into a tin box lined with wax paper, garnish with capers and slices of gherkins, cover, wrap the box in a cloth wet in ice water and then in strong paper.

 Select small peppers of uniform size, having one for each person.
 Cut off tops and remove seeds and membranes.